Dash-Lambda/Eso/README.md

 * Create and use user-defined BrainFuck languages
 * User-configurable runtime parameters (logging, maximum output size, tape size, etc.)
 * Debug mode
-* Optionally slow down execution in debug mode in some interpreters

 ##### WIP:
-* True pure function overhaul
+* Functional compiling BrainFuck interpreter
 * Compiler memory (to avoid unnecessary recompiling)
 * Unispace interpreter
 * Additional languages and interpreters
-* Modularization
 * Potentially everything

 ### Optimization Strategy
-The first major difference in the optimizing BrainFuck interpreter is its program and data tapes.
-Instead of keeping two lists for each one and modifying them at each step, it uses a single static program tape and a single data tape, keeping track of its position in each with a counter.
-Both are stored using Vectors.

-The optimizer performs a series of passes over the program:
+The optimizing BrainFuck interpreter translates the program into an intermediate language in a series of passes:
-1. Filter out all non-BrainFuck characters and replace all clear loops with a single instruction '_'.
+1. Clear loops (loops that set the current cell to 0) are replaced with a single instruction.
-2. Contract all sequences of repeated instructions with a single instruction.
-For instance, +++++ becomes (+,5).
+2. Repeated instructions are contracted into one instruction.
+For instance, >>>>> would be contracted to (>,5).
-3. Collect all unbroken sequences of pointer movements and increments/decrements with single 'bulk' operations that perform the entire sequence in a single large step.
-Bulk operations are represented by 'u'.
+3. Unbroken sequences of shifts and increments/decrements are contracted into single 'bulk' operations.
-4. Replace all copy/multiplication loops with a single instruction.
-This amounts to finding all blocks of the form "[u]" where u does not shift the pointer and decrements the current value by 1, and replacing them with a single 'l' which performs the bulk operation once while multiplying all the increments/decrements by the current value.
-5. Pair every bracket with the index of its corresponding bracket.
-This eliminates the need to scrub through the program looking for the next bracket on every jump or skip.
+4. Copy/multiply loops are replaced with a single instruction.
+5. Brackets are assigned the index of their partner to eliminate scrubbing.

+This is all done using LazyLists, so every pass is performed in a single traversal.
 ### User-Defined BrainFuck Translators
 There are two ways to define your own BF language:
 * Use the console prompt, which will ask you for the language name and syntax then handle the rest.